valber-8/emotracker/README.md

 1. Open emotracker.sln with Microsoft Visual Studio 2015
 2. Check path to RSSDK include directory

   a.
 Project -> Properties
   b.
 C/C++ -> General -> Additional include path   it should contain RSSDK include path: $(RSSDK_DIR)/include

 3. Check path to RSSDK libraries directory

   a.
 Project -> Properties
   b.
 Linker -> General -> Additional library path it should contain RSSDK library path $(RSSDK_DIR)/lib/$(PlatformName)

 4. Build and save the library emotracker.dll, under the local bin directory

 library/CSharpLibrary:

 1. Open CSharpLibrary.sln with Microsoft Visual Studio 2015
 2. Open the Solution Explorer (View -> Solution Explorer), expand Solution -> CSharpLibrary -> References and check if there is reference to the libpxcclr.cs  library

   *	If not, then right click on the Reference -> Add reference… to open Reference manager
   *	Click Browse tab, and then Browse… button to find location of libpxcclr.cs.dll in your file system

 3. Build and save the library CSharpLibrary.dll, under the local bin directory

 samples/EmoTracker:

 1. Open EmoTracker.sln with Microsoft Visual Studio 2015
 2. Open the Solution Explorer (View -> Solution Explorer), expand Solution -> EmoTracker -> References and check if there is reference to the libpxcclr.cs  library

   a.
 If not, then right click on the Reference -> Add reference… to open Reference manager
   b.
 Click Browse tab, and then Browse… button to find location of libpxcclr.cs.dll in your file system

 3. Open the Solution Explorer (View -> Solution Explorer), expand Solution -> CSharpLibrary -> References and check if there is reference to the CSharpLibrary library

   a.
 If not, then right click on the Reference -> Add reference… to open Reference manager
-4. Click Browse tab, and then Browse… button to find location of CSharpLibrary.dll in your file system
+  b.
+Click Browse tab, and then Browse… button to find location of CSharpLibrary.dll in your file system

 5. Build and save the EmoTracker.exe application, under the local bin directory

 rssdk2video:

 1. Open rssdk2video.sln with Microsoft Visual Studio 2015
 2. Check path to RSSDK and OpenCV include directory

   a.
 Project -> Properties
   b.
 C/C++ -> General -> Additional include path   it should contain RSSDK and OpenCV include path, t.ex. : $(RSSDK_DIR)/include; $(OPENCV_DIR)/include;

 3. Verify also if Macros $(OPENCV_DIR) points to correct OpenCV path

   a.
 To display Property Manager, on the menu bar, choose View, Other Windows, Property Manager.
   b.
 Expand rssdk2video -> Debug | Win32,  right click on PropertySheet to open Property Page dialog
   c.
 Select User Macros tab, and verify correctness of OPENCV_DIR macros defines the path to OpenCV library location

 4. Check path to RSSDK libraries directory

   a.
 Project -> Properties
   b.
 Linker -> General -> Additional library path it should contain RSSDK and OpenCV library path, t.ex.: $(OPENCV_DIR)/$(PlatformTarget)/vc12/lib; $(RSSDK_DIR)/lib/$(PlatformName)

 5. Build and save the rssdk2video.exe utility, under the local bin directory

 samples/EmoMerge: